CounselBench: A Large-Scale Expert Evaluation and Adversarial Benchmarking of Large Language Models in Mental Health Question Answering: Survey Design

 \section{Survey Design}

 We utilized Qualtrics to conduct our surveys.
-We built a template as shown in Figure \ref{fig:survey_screenshot} and then populated surveys for all question and response pairs.
-Each annotator evaluated five randomly sampled questions, each accompanied by four answers — one from GPT-4, Llama-3.3, Gemini-1.5-Pro, and an online human therapist.
-For each post-response pair, annotators evaluated across our six metrics, providing rationals and span-level annotations.
+We built a template as shown in Figure \ref{fig:survey_screenshot} for \textsc{CounelBench-Eval} and then populated surveys for all question and response pairs.
+Each annotator evaluated five randomly sampled questions, each accompanied by four answers - one from GPT-4, Llama-3.3, Gemini-1.5-Pro, and an online human therapist.
+For each post-response pair, annotators evaluated across our metrics, providing rationals and span-level annotations.
+At the end of the survey, we collected demographic and professional background data, including gender, ethnicity, freelance capacity, counseling experience, credentials, and areas of specialization.

+Figure \ref{fig:survey_counselbench_adv} shows a screenshot for collecting CounselBench-ADV questions.
+Each annotator was asked to write two new questions per failure mode, which could trigger the targeted failure mode.
+The failure mode descriptions/examples/details for the questionnaires are listed in Table\ref{tab:six_issues}.